Patterns are a convenient, concise syntax for receiving some incoming data and doing some common things with it. Keep reading to see how.

 In this example, we're taking the parts of the Vec3 and assigning them into locals a, b, c.

-Every parameter is a pattern.
+Every parameter could be a pattern.

 Here, we're using destructuring for this function's parameters.